Mara Liasson: Career

+Liasson's first reporting job was at The Vineyard Gazette, on Martha’s Vineyard, Mass.
 Liasson was a freelance radio and television reporter in San Francisco and worked at Berkeley's KPFA before joining NPR in 1985.
 She was awarded a Knight-Bagehot Fellowship in Economics and Business Journalism to study at Columbia University Graduate School of Journalism for a year; she took leave to do that in 1988–89, then became NPR's congressional correspondent.
 She was NPR's White House correspondent from 1992 to 2001, receiving the White House Correspondents' Association's Merriman Smith Award for daily news coverage for 1994, 1995 and 1997.
 She is now NPR's national political correspondent.

 She joined Fox News in 1997.
 She is a regular contributor to Special Report with Bret Baier and a panelist on FOX News Sunday.

 She has also worked as a panelist for the WETA-TV weekend news program Washington Week, which is aired on many PBS member stations.

 Personal life

-She is married to Jonathan Cuneo, a partner in the law firm of Cuneo Gilbert & LaDuca in Washington, D.C.
+She was married to the late Jonathan Cuneo, a partner in the law firm of Cuneo Gilbert & LaDuca in Washington, D.C.
 They have three children.
-Liasson is a member of the Sixth & I historic synagogue in Washington, D.C.